-Before making any decision regarding the use of a material or technique, a dental practitioner must have a treatment
+Before making any decision regarding the use of a material or technique, a dental practitioner must have a treatment philosophy based on current standards of care that consider the patient's esthetic requirements.

-1 Professor, Founder, and Director, UCLA Post Graduate Esthetics; Director, UCLA Center for Esthetic Dentistry, Los Angeles, California 2 Faculty Member, UCLA Post Graduate Esthetics, UCLA Center for Esthetic Dentistry, Los Angeles, California philosophy based on current standards of care that consider the patient's esthetic requirements.
 More importantly, this philosophy should be aimed at maintaining long-term biologic and structural health of the patient in the least destructive way.

 Restorative or esthetic dentistry should be practiced as conservatively as possible.
 The use of adhesive technologies makes it possible to preserve as much tooth structure as feasible while satisfying the patient's restorative needs and esthetic desires.5 The philosophy today is not to remove any healthy tooth structure unless absolutely necessary.
 This will reduce the dentist's frustration when orthodontics would have been the ideal treatment.
-With restorations, clinicians should choose a material and technique that allows the most conservative treatment in order to satisfy the patient's esthetic, structural, and biologic requirements and has the mechanical requirements to provide clinical durability.
+With restorations, the dental team should choose a material and technique that allows the most conservative treatment in order to satisfy the patient's esthetic, structural, and biologic requirements and has the mechanical requirements to provide clinical durability.
 Each of these requirements could be the topics of individual articles.

-There are four broad categories, or types of ceramic systems, of which to choose: Category 1: powder/liquid feldspathic porcelains; Category 2: pressed or machined glass-ceramics; Category 3: high-strength crystalline ceramics; and Category 4: metal-ceramics.
-Category 1-(porcelains) - the most translucent - can be used the most conservatively but is the weakest.^{3,6} Category 2 (glass-ceramics) also can be very translucent but requires slightly thicker dimensions for workability and esthetics than Category 1.
+There are four broad categories, or types of ceramic systems, from which to choose:

+- Category 1: powder/liquid feld-spathic porcelains - Category 2: pressed or machined glass-ceramics - Category 3: high-strength crystalline ceramics - Category 4: metal-ceramics.

+Category 1 (porcelains)-the most translucent-can be used the most conservatively but is the weakest.3,6 Category 2 (glass-ceramics) also can be very translucent but requires slightly thicker dimensions for workability and esthetics than Category 1.
 Although demonstrating progressively higher fracture resistance, Categories 3 and 4 are more opaque and, therefore, require additional tooth reduction that produces a less conservative alternative.
-Based on the treatment goal of being as conservative as possible, the first choice will always be porcelains, then glass-ceramics, followed by high-strength ceramics or metal-ceramics.
+Based on the treatment goal of being as conservative as possible, the first choice will always be porcelains, then glass-ceramics, followed by highstrength ceramics or metal-ceramics.
 The decision will be based on satisfying all the treatment requirements, ie, if the more conservative material can meet all the treatment requirements, then that is the ideal choice.
-The article will identify the clinical conditions in which treatment requirements dictate the use of a specific category.
+The article will identify the clinical conditions in which treatment requirement dictate the use of a specific category.